KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // device integretion without retry is a good thing ? no thats the basic of the security industry many years before the rise of cloud computing
 // the inventor of C++, says good software make it hard to hide bugs.
 Defenitively it's true
 // Is like the size of the body of method that exceed the size of screen is a code smell.
-// the best is to combine the two worlds, it's stupid to a have a highly fast system where you cant' make it tolerant against failure.
+// the best is to combine the two worlds, it's so bad to a have a highly fast system where you cant' make it tolerant against failures or difficult to implement a protection layer or something else.
-// the complexity is to find the right balance.
+// the complexity is to find the right balance. it's like a question of trinity: resilence, efficiency , easier for modifications. not something, focused only on efficiency. it's bad.

 static class Program
 {